-- (1) Enter 1 and 2 in the initial stage of the maintenance mode, using the ▲/▼ and OK keys. - (2) Models with color LCD

-Press the $\triangle$ key.
+- (1) Press the 1 and 2 keys in this order in the initial stage of the maintenance mode. - (2) Press the Black Start (Mono Start) key.
 The LCD shows the screen given at right.
-Each time you press the $\triangle$ key, the LCD cycles through the displays as shown at right.

-Press the Black Start key.

-The LCD shows the screen given at right.
-Each time you press Black Start key, the LCD cycles through the displays as shown at right.

-(3) Press the Stop/Exit key in any process of the above display cycle.
+Each time you press the Black Start(Mono Start) key, the LCD cycles through the displays as shown at right. - (3) Press the Stop/Exit key in any process of the above display cycle.
 The machine returns to the initial stage of the maintenance mode.

-For models with color LCD

-For models with monochrome LCD

-9.4.7 Operational Check of Control Panel PCB (Function code 13)
+9.1.4.7 Operational Check of Control Panel PCB (Function code 13)